Tannerguo/tannerguo.github.io/_publications/Internship.md

 venue: 'National Taipei University of Technology'
 ---

-Please click download 'here' on previous page to view the document

 <h3>Abstract</h3>
 This report details the work undertaken in order to fulfil the requirements of the degree regulations set